-Today were going to talk about termite control options for repairs and new construction and termite resistant wood choices that your Hi-Tech professional can use when performing repairs.
+Today were going to talk about termite control options for repairs and new construction and termite resistant wood choices that your Hi-Tech termite control expert can use when performing repairs.

 Here’s a question to consider: What kind of wood was used in the construction of your home?